 WHAT YOU CAN DO

-Consider Consensual Dispute Resolution methods.
-Many cases can be helped or resolved entirely with the assistance of a qualified mediator or collaborative lawyer.
 Have realistic expectations.
 Understand that no case is perfect and you may not be able to achieve everything you want.
 The Court system is over-burdened and there may be unavoidable delays.
 Respect the pressures that most lawyers work under.
 Attend your appointments on time and call in advance if you will be late or need to reschedule.